petrassurna/DotNetSiteSearch/SiteSearch.USiteSearch/README-template.md

 	Username: admin@admin.com
 	Password: admin12345

+	Alternatively clone the same website in [Umbraco 12 website](https://github.com/petrassurna/umbraco12samplesite.git)

-	Alternatively clone the same website in [Umbraco 10 website](https://github.com/petrassurna/umbraco10samplesite.git)
+	or clone the same website in [Umbraco 10 website](https://github.com/petrassurna/umbraco10samplesite.git)

 	Check the website runs and you can log in to the backoffice.

-2. If using Umbraco 11, install the latest nuget USiteSearch package via the NuGet package manager:
+2. If using Umbraco 11 or 12, install the latest nuget USiteSearch package via the NuGet package manager:

 	![nuget install](https://github.com/petrassurna/DotNetSiteSearch/blob/main/SiteSearch.USiteSearch/images/nuget-install.jpg)